Bipan101/selenium-web-ui-tests/README.md

-# dPaisa Website Automated Testing (Sanitized Version)
+# eWallet Website Automated Testing (Sanitized Version)

 This repository contains an automated testing suite using **Selenium WebDriver** in Python to perform comprehensive UI and functional tests for a sample website (`https://test.com`).